thumbnail image

 Cooperation as a Central Design Principle

-Technology development that holds cooperation as a central design principle, building new AI tools like America AI to help individuals and communities achieve mutually benefical outcomes.
+Technology development that holds cooperation as a central design principle, creating benchmarks for AI cooperation and building new AI tools like America AI to help individuals and communities achieve mutually benefical outcomes.

 Section image